dubit/docker-images/doxygen/README.md

 If you want to generate a configuration file within the container you can run the container with a `-g` command:

 > `docker run -v </path/to/source/code>:/usr/src/app dubit/doxygen -g <configuration_name>`

+## Link to DockerHub:

+You can find this image on Dubit's Docker Hub: <https://hub.docker.com/r/dubit/doxygen/>